Prosecutors suspect 70 Deutsche Bank managers in dividend tax probe: paper

-FRANKFURT (Reuters) - German prosecutors have extended an investigation into a tax-stripping scheme, with around 70 current and former executives of Deutsche Bank now being treated as suspects, the Sueddeutsche Zeitung reported on Thursday, citing unnamed sources.
+FRANKFURT (Reuters) - German prosecutors have extended an investigation into a tax-stripping scheme, with around 70 current and former executives of Deutsche Bank now being treated as suspects, the Sueddeutsche Zeitung reported on Thursday.

+Among those suspected by the Cologne prosecutor’s office is Garth Ritchie, the head of Deutsche’s investment banking arm, the newspaper wrote in a report that cited unnamed sources.
+Ritchie, through a Deutsche Bank spokesman, declined comment.

-No comment was immediately available outside office hours from the Cologne prosecutor’s office.
+No comment was immediately available outside office hours from the Cologne prosecutor.

 In a statement, Deutsche Bank confirmed that further current and former managers were under investigation, but did not say who they were.
 It also said they were not involved in the tax scheme.